rafaelmnatali/katacoda-scenarios/k8s/step5-expose.md

 - `echo "$INGRESS_PORT"`{{execute}}

 Open the following link in your browser.
-Please, replace the port `80` in the url with the `INGRESS_PORT` from the previous command:
+Please, replace the port `80` in the url with the value of `INGRESS_PORT` from the previous command:

 https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/productpage